Pilley's Island

 Hazelnut Hill trail around Crescent Lake

-Hazelnut Hill trail It was late when we left for the hike and it took more time than expected.
+It was late when we left for the hike and it took more time than expected.
 We ordered fresh lobster before we left.
 By the time we returned, it was past 5 PM.
 Doug kindly helped us out.
 He had the cooking equipment and the expertise, not only for the cooking, but also for the consumption of the beast.
-A cutting plier worked very well to crack open the claw, the other parts were a matter of technique Smile
+A cutting plier worked very well to crack open the claw, the other parts were a matter of technique

 But back to the hike.
 The trail goes all the way up to Hazelnut Hill, the only big, round rock there.
 We were not surprised to climb a lot of stairs to reach the top.
 A nice trail, well maintained and a great view over Pilley's Island and the lake.